NASAA Notes: June 2021

 Humanities Impact Survey Toolkit

 The National Humanities Alliance (NHA), together with the National Endowment for the Humanities (NEH), has created a Humanities Impact Survey Toolkit based on four years of research on NEH-funded projects.
 The toolkit includes tips for evaluating the public impact of humanities programs in community and higher education settings and contains survey questions organized by impact.
-Recently NHA added survey examples to cover questions regarding COVID-19, race and the inclusion of underrepresented histories in programs.
+Recently NHA added survey examples to cover questions regarding COVID-19 and the inclusion of underrepresented histories in programs.

 Cultivating Empathy in Museum Visitors

 The Minneapolis Institute of Art’s [Mia] Center for Empathy and the Visual Arts has been studying the effect of the visual arts on human empathy.
 Together with UC Berkeley’s Social Interaction Laboratory, the museum is developing and sharing strategies for cultivating empathy in art museums.
-Empathy Interventions: Mia Experiments with Cultivating Empathy in Museum Visitors offers case studies on fostering empathy, which in turn can reduce prejudice, decrease inequity and improve health.
+Empathy Interventions: Mia Experiments with Cultivating Empathy in Museum Visitors offers case studies on fostering empathy, which in turn can reduce prejudice and improve health.

 In this Issue